fairlearn/fairlearn/CONTRIBUTING.md

 #### Post-processing algorithms

-The constructors of post-processing algorithms require an already trained predictor as an argument.
-As an alternative, it is possible to provide an estimator, and the estimator is then fitted on the data at the beginning of the execution of `fit`.
+The constructors of post-processing algorithms require either an already trained predictor or an estimator (which is trained on the data when executing `fit`).
 For post-processing algorithms, the `constraints` argument is provided as a string.

 ```python
 postprocessor = PostProcessing(unconstrained_predictor=predictor, constraints=constraints)